-The global energy landscape is evolving rapidly with ambitious climate targets and technological advancements.
-As we look ahead, a key question remains: Are we on track to meet our 2030 goals?
-To limit global temperature rise to 1.5°C, we must reduce CO2 emissions by nearly 50% from 2019 levels, with a significant portion coming from the energy sector.
-IRENA (2024) outlines that achieving this target requires tripling renewable energy capacity, doubling energy efficiency, and scaling energy grids and flexibility solutions, demanding an annual investment of USD 717 billion.
-Global energy storage must also increase six-fold by 2030, reaching 1,500 GW.
-Al has a critical role to play in optimising energy efficiency, managing demand growth, and accelerating the transition.
+To limit global temperature rise to 1.5°C, CO2 emissions must fall by nearly 50% from 2019 levels, with the energy sector playing a pivotal role.
+IRENA (2024) outlines that achieving this target requires tripling renewable energy capacity, doubling energy efficiency, and scaling energy grids and flexibility solutions, with annual investments of USD 717 billion.
+Additionally, global energy storage must expand six-fold by 2030, reaching 1,500 GW.

+Furthermore, what is the role for nuclear?
 The IEA Net Zero by 2050 roadmap indicates that nuclear energy will nearly double its share by 2050, with annual capacity additions reaching 30 GW in the 2030s.
-Failing to act on nuclear power risks escalating net-zero costs and adds to the risk of not meeting the goal.
+At COP28, more than 20 countries pledged to triple nuclear capacity by 2050, with banks and nuclear industry players signalling their support for the pledge more recently.